Lost in translation: Exposing hidden compiler optimization opportunities

-\Cref{fig:optsFrequencies} shows the outcome of the initial result classification. \Cref{subfig:i5-regression-report} and \Cref{subfig:rpi3Bplus-regression-report} are the new proposed reports for a compiler's nightly-regression system for the i5-6300U and the Cortex-A53 processors, respectively.
+\Cref{fig:optsFrequencies} shows the outcome of the initial result classification. \Cref{subfig:i5-regression-report} and \Cref{subfig:rpi3Bplus-regression-report} are the new proposed reports for a compiler's nightly testing system for the i5-6300U and the Cortex-A53 processors, respectively.
 The reports include all the benchmarks where our technique achieved an execution time reduction of more than 3\%.
+This threshold can be adjusted by compiler engineers to allow them to focus on the cases for which they consider that the execution time reduction is sufficient to warrant further investigation.
 The benchmarks are then grouped in terms of their observed optimization behavior.
 The first level of grouping is done on the \emph{First Config.\ Better than -O3} column, which represents the first optimization configuration that outperformed the -O3 (e.g., pass \emph{sroa 9} in \Cref{subfig:i5:simplifycfg34}), and on the \emph{Config.\ Removing Gains} column, which represents the configuration in which those achieved gains were lost by the addition of more optimization flags (e.g., pass \emph{simplifycfg 34} in \Cref{subfig:i5:simplifycfg34}).
 The second grouping appears on the \emph{Best Overall Config.}\ column which represents the configuration that achieved the best performance against -O3.
 Finally, the benchmarks within groups are sorted based on their achieved performance gains over -O3, in descending order.
 This is also the case for any benchmarks that do not belong to any group, e.g., the last 8 benchmarks in \Cref{subfig:rpi3Bplus-regression-report}.
 The reports presented in \Cref{fig:optsFrequencies} will be used in the later sections to demonstrate how they can guide the tuning of the compiler's optimizer.

 The comparison of performance figures achieved after each optimizing transformation gives a direct insight into that transformation's effectiveness, relative both to preceding and subsequent optimizations, and to the ``best optimization level'' baseline.
 Our experiments demonstrate that for many compute kernels the best overall performance is achieved at an intermediate step of the optimization process, indicating that certain transformations applied at later optimization stages are in fact counter-productive.